Core Aerator vs Verticutter

 Areas with hard compacted soil and poor drainage will benefit from a heavy incorporation of PrimeraOne Field Conditioner immediately after aerification to improve soil conditions.
 PrimeraOne Field Conditioner, calcined clay particles, will drop into aeration holes and soil substructure to improve drainage and trans-locating air to and from the root zone.

-Bottom line: When you want to improve soil conditions, use an aerator.
+When you want to improve soil conditions, use a hollow core aerator.
 When you want to grow a lot of grass seed, use a verticutter.
 When you just have a few bare spots, use a rake.
 It doesn’t have to be complicated.
 In any case, every fall season, over seed your lawn with Grass Pad quality seed and fertilize with Loveland Renovator , Golf Course Starter or Loveland Supreme.